abdelkd/kaizen/3 - Zettelkasten/Do not use React's useState hook when there's no UI update.md

 }
 ```

-This now uses `useRef` which hold a value of the counter and mutating it doesn't trigger a rerender at all.
+This now uses `useRef` which hold a value of the counter and mutating it doesn't trigger a re-render at all.

 ## Connections

-## Questions/Thoughts